jgordon/axioms/axioms/14 Space.md

                              (above3 x1 x2 f))))))))
 ```

-In the two-dimensional case any subset of the domain is a horizontal
-plane.

 A `vertical2` plane is a set in which no element is `rightOf` any other.
+In the two-dimensional case, a `vertical2` plane is a `vertical2` set.

 ```
 (forall (s1 f)